Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Introduction and main results

 As mentioned earlier, in compressible Navier-Stokes system, the interesting feature is the coupling between first order transport equation and second order momentum equation of parabolic type.
 Thermoelastic systems, viscoelastic fluid models are also examples of coupled system involving both transport and parabolic effects.
 Note that the transport equation is of first order (lack of regularity occurs) and it has Dirichlet condition only a part of the boundary in the system \eqref{main-control-prbm}.
 This makes our system more complicated to handle compare to the case of coupled heat-wave equations.
 Because of that we need to consider the auxiliary control problem \eqref{lcnse3} which allows us to obtain the spectral analysis of the associated adjoint operator in a concrete way, though it is intricate to study.

 It was shown in \cite{Chowdhury14, Chowdhury15b} that the linearized compressible Navier-Stokes system with Periodic-Periodic boundary conditions, there is a sequence of generalize eigenfunctions of the associated adjoint operator that forms a Riesz Basis for the state Hilbert space.
-The succcess in obtaining this result lies in the simplicity of the corresponding characteristic equations as well as the explict structute of all eigenfunctions in terms of Fourier basis.
+The success in obtaining this result lies in the simplicity of the corresponding characteristic equations as well as the explicit structure of all eigenfunctions in terms of Fourier basis.

 However, for our operator $(A^*, D(A^*))$ (defined in \eqref{op_A*}), the characteristic equation is a third order ODE and the eigenvalue equation is a non-standard transcendental equation which are difficult to analyze.
 In fact, the method (invariant subspace idea) used in \cite{Chowdhury14, Chowdhury15b} is not practically applicable to this case.
 But, we manage to compute the eigenfunctions and eigenvalues at least asymptotically.
 Then, by using an abstract result of {\em perturbation of Riesz basis} due to B.-Z. Guo \cite{Bao1}, we are able to develop the Riesz Basis property of our set of eigenfunctions.